ISCHEMIC STROKE / ETIOLOGY

 - hyperviscosity syndrome (HVS) is a clinical-laboratory syndrome resulting from increased blood viscosity

-- prompt treatment is needed to avoid progression to multisystem organ failure
+- prompt treatment is key to preventing organ complications, including stroke

 Pathophysiology